flutter/website/src/docs/development/ui/widgets-intro.md

 }
 ```

 You might wonder why StatefulWidget and State are separate objects.
-In Flutter,
-these two types of objects have different life cycles.
-Widgets are temporary
+In Flutter, these two types of objects have different life cycles.
-objects, used to construct a presentation of the application in its current
+Widgets are temporary objects, used to construct a presentation of
-state.
-State objects on the other hand are persistent between calls to
+the application in its current state.
+State objects, on the other
+hand, are persistent between calls to
 [build()]({{api}}/widgets/State/build.html), allowing them to remember
 information.